Alfresco/tutorials/docs/contract-management/smart-folders.md

 Your test site is almost done now: It uses a Content Model to categorize your documents as contracts and automatically organizes them using rules.
 Also you established a hierarchy by setting up groups and assigning them different sets of permissions and you gave your site an easy way to access content from anywhere on it with Smart Folders.

-The last thing that’s missing is…
+The last thing that’s missing is creating a basic ADF Application.